Frequently Asked Questions

 1. Is Baja (and Mexico) safe?

-Mexico’s international tourist numbers continue to grow strongly – over 29 million in 2015, up 21% compared with 2014.
+Mexico’s international tourist numbers continue to grow strongly.
 Los Cabos is reported to be one of the safest tourist destinations in the world and we have never felt unsafe here or anywhere in Baja.

 As you would anywhere, be aware of your surroundings, behave appropriately and you’ll have a lot of fun!
 We are sure you’ll be charmed by how friendly and helpful people are here.